theory/justatheory/content/photo/nyc/central-park-autumn/index.md

 description: A couple photos of the gorgeous fall colors oer The Pool in Central Park.
 tags: [New York City, Central Park, The Pool, Autumn Leaves]
 type: photo
-link: ~
-# author: {name: David E. Wheeler, email: david@justatheory.com }
-# via: {name: Example, href: https://example.com, title: Hello }
+image:
+  src: the-pool.jpeg
-image: {src: the-pool.jpeg, alt: Backlit, colorful autumn trees over The Pool in Central Park, caption: Autumn colors over The Pool, copyright: 2020 David E. Wheeler }
+  alt: Backlit, colorful autumn trees over The Pool in Central Park
+  caption: Autumn colors over The Pool
+  copyright: 2020 David E. Wheeler
 ---

 It's that most magical time of year in Central Park: Autumn.
 I spent a lot of